python/cpython/Doc/library/turtle.rst

 The turtle module provides turtle graphics primitives, in both object-oriented and procedure-oriented ways.
-Because it uses :mod:`Tkinter` for the underlying graphics, it needs a version of python installed with Tk support.
+Because it uses :mod:`Tkinter` for the underlying graphics, it needs a version of Python installed with Tk support.

 The object-oriented interface uses essentially two+two classes: